Potato Battery: How to Turn Produce into Veggie Power!

 - Measure the open-circuit voltage of a single potato battery, as shown in Figure 5.
 Refer to the Science Buddies resource How to Use a Multimeter if you need help using a multimeter.

-- Set your multimeter dial to measure in the 20 V range (the white "20" in the upper left of the dial).
+- Set your multimeter dial to measure in the 20 V range.

 - Plug the black multimeter probe into the port labeled COM.

-- Use a black alligator clip to connect the black probe to the zinc electrode.
+- Use a green alligator clip to connect the black probe to the zinc electrode.

 - Use a red alligator clip to connect the red probe to the copper electrode.